zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/storing-embeddings-in-a-vector-database.md

 database because the changes are minor or infrequent.
 In the code above, we choose to only add new embeddings if they don't already exist in the database.

+{% hint style="info" %} Depending on the size of your dataset and the number of embeddings you're storing, you might find that running this step on a CPU is too slow.
+In that case, you should ensure that this step runs on a GPU-enabled machine to speed up the process.
+You can do this with ZenML by using a step operator that runs on a GPU-enabled machine.
+See <a href="/docs/book/stacks-and-components/component-guide/step-operators">the docs here</a> for more on how to set this up. {% endhint %}

 We also generate an index for the embeddings using the `ivfflat` method with the `vector_cosine_ops` operator.
 This is a common method for indexing high-dimensional vectors in PostgreSQL and is well-suited for similarity search